Jorge Luis Borges and mathematics: Geometry and topology

 Borges in "The Library of Babel" states that "The Library is a sphere whose exact center is any hexagon and whose circumference is unattainable".
 The library can then be visualized as being a 3-manifold, and if the only restriction is that of being locally euclidean, it can equally well be visualized as a topologically non-trivial manifold such as a torus or a Klein bottle.

 In his 1951 essay "Pascal's sphere" (La esfera de Pascal), Borges writes about a "sphere with center everywhere and circumference nowhere".
 A realization of this concept can be given by a sequence of spheres with contained centres and increasingly large radii, which eventually encompasses the entire space.
 This can be compared to the special point in "The Aleph" by the process of inversion.

 Quantum physics

 In "The Garden of Forking Paths", Borges describes a novel by the fictional Chinese scholar Ts'ui Pên, whose plot bifurcates at every point in time.
 The idea of the flow of time branching can be compared to the many-worlds interpretation of quantum mechanics and the notion of multiverses present in some versions of string theory.
-Similarly, the infinitude of diverging, infinite universes in mathematical cosmology is reflected Borges' rejection of linear, absolute time.
+Similarly, the infinitude of diverging, infinite universes in mathematical cosmology is reflected in Borges' rejection of linear, absolute time.
 Borges' writings address the nature of entity and the possibility of infinite "realities", as in his essay "New Time Refutations" (1946).